shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 ---

 > 📎 *All feature details are based on Microsoft's official Entra ID documentation and current licensing terms as of May 2026.
-Guest usage pricing is subject to Microsoft's External ID MAU billing model — refer to the [Microsoft External ID pricing page](https://learn.microsoft.com/en-us/azure/active-directory-b2c/) for current rates.*
+Guest usage pricing is subject to Microsoft's External ID MAU billing model — refer to the [Azure Active Directory B2C documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/) for current rates.*